Shih Tzu Lifespan: How Long Do Shih Tzu Live?

 If for some reason you need to have your Shih Tzu outside for an extended period of time, make sure they have plenty of shade and water.

-Keep up to date on all vaccinations and regularly check out your pet’s eyes and ears to stay ahead of any possible problems.
+- Keep up to date on any necessary vaccinations and regularly cleaning your dog's eyes and ears to stay ahead of any possible problems.

 Think about it, how would you feel if you never got a haircut or a bath?

-It’s especially important to keep hair out of Shih Tzu’s eyes since their eyes protrude and can easily get scratched and infected.
+It’s especially important to keep hair out of Shih Tzu’s eyes by trimming them or using a top knot, since their eyes protrude and can easily get scratched and infected.

 When you get a new Shih Tzu, make sure to check it’s history.